dex4er/Pyjo/README.md

 Early developement stage.
 Implemented already:

+  * WSGI adapter
+  * HTTP standalone async-io server
+  * WebSockets client and server
-  * HTTP user agent with TLS support
+  * HTTP user agent with TLS/SSL support
+  * Embedded files loader
   * HTML/XML DOM parser with CSS selectors
   * URL parser with container classes for URL, path and querystring
   * Non-blocking TCP client and server
+  * Simple logging object
   * Synchronizer and sequentializer of multiple events
   * Main event loop which handle IO and timer events
   * Event emitter with subscriptions
   * Low level event reactor based on select(2) and poll(2)
   * Lazy properties for objects
   * Test units with API based on Perl's Test::More and TAP protocol
-  * Regexp objects with overloaded operators

 Examples